Upper Arlington, Ohio: History

 The land on which present-day Upper Arlington sits was first known to be inhabited by the Adena people, renowned for building conical mounds for burial sites.
 Centuries later the Wyandot lived there, eventually being expelled after the U.S. Government gave land grants to Revolutionary War soldiers in lieu of pay.
 Property originally bestowed in this area to Elijah Backus, Jonathan Dayton and Andrew Marker was sold as farm property to a number of different families in the 1800s.

 Brothers and real estate developers King and Ben Thompson founded Upper Arlington.
 They purchased the original 840 acres of land, south of present-day Lane Avenue, from James T. Miller in 1913.
 It was directly adjacent to the Marble Cliff Quarry Co.
 They first referred to the area as the "Country Club District" modeled after the Country Club development in Kansas City, but by 1917 the community had become known as "Upper Arlington" in reference to its southern neighbor of Arlington (now known as Marble Cliff).
 The Upper Arlington Company was incorporated that year and by 1920 operated out of a field office built in Miller Park; that building also served as a streetcar shelter house and is presently the Miller Park branch of the Upper Arlington Library.
+Upper Arlington operated as a village under the Ohio Revised Code.

 The development proceeded according to the Garden City–inspired plan by landscape architect William Pitkin, Jr., which called for following the contours of the land to form curving streets copiously lined with trees rather than a gridded street layout.
 This design style gave the oldest district in Upper Arlington (at its southernmost end) its distinctively pleasant, park-like feel, featuring numerous small green spaces.

 In 1916, the development was interrupted when the National Guard used the area as a temporary training camp called Camp Willis after Ohio's governor at the time, Frank B. Willis.
 Thousands of servicemen were trained at Camp Willis and then dispatched against Pancho Villa on the Mexican border.
 The camp was dismantled by September 1916.
 Development resumed shortly afterwards, and on March 20, 1918, Upper Arlington incorporated as a village with a population of 200.
 James T. Miller, the original landowner, served as the first mayor.
 The Mallway business district, which was constructed in the 1920s, was the first commercial district in Upper Arlington.